ayys/wasmer-cli/README.md

 - **Testing**: Writing tests for each command and logic functions to ensure the stability and reliability of the CLI.

-## Contributing

-Contributions to Wasmie are welcome and appreciated!
-Please see the contribution guidelines for more information on how to get started.
-Wasmie is a third party CLI for wasmer.

-## License

-Wasmie is licensed under the [GPL 3.0 License](https://github.com/ayys/wasmie/blob/master/LICENSE).

 ## Progress so far